Soay sheep: Scientific study

 The Hirta population is unmanaged and has been the subject of scientific study since the 1950s.
+It is more appropriate as a basis for scientific research than the population on the adjacent island of Soay, due to the difficulty of accessing the island of Soay.
+The population has been studied in detail since 1985.
+Scientific study of the St Kilda Soay sheep began from the University of Cambridge, but is now managed from the University of Edinburgh, with many collaborating institutions and thanks to the assistance of many volunteers as well as full-time academic staff.

 The population makes an ideal model subject for scientists researching evolution, population dynamics and demography because the population is unmanaged, is closed (no emigration or immigration) and has no significant competitors or predators.
+This has resulted in continuous data collection by researchers visiting the island of Hirta every year from 1985 onwards.
+Data collection reflects a focus on the identification and life of individual animals.

 The sheep exhibit a phenomenon known as overcompensatory density dependence, in which their population never reaches equilibrium.
 The population growth is so great as to exceed the carrying capacity of the island, which eventually causes a dramatic population crash, and then the cycle repeats.
 For example, in 1989, the population fell by two-thirds within 12 weeks.

 The age and sex structure of the population are important in determining when a crash happens; for instance, adult males enter winter in a poor condition after the autumn rut, whereas females have been grazing all summer and so enter winter in a good condition.
 Survival rates of males (and lambs) are influenced by weather throughout winter (dependent on the strength of the North Atlantic Oscillation), whereas survival rates of females (and adolescents) are influenced most strongly by rainfall at the end of winter, when they will normally be heavily pregnant (the rain soaks the wool, increasing energy expenditure).

 Another factor in mortality rates is the loading of intestinal nematode parasites, particularly damaging in malnourished hosts.

 The breed is becoming smaller because of the change in climate.